Director: Sally Hill MSc

 WHAT IS AN ULTRASOUND SCAN?

 Ultrasound is a painless test involving the use of sound waves.
 Ultrasound scanners use high-frequency sound waves to create an image of the inside of the body.
 Ultrasounds are used to look for changes in tissue in organs.
-There are no harmful affects.
+There are no harmful effects.

 WHAT ARE ULTRASOUNDS USED FOR?